Malo e lelei!

 How to recruit workers from Tonga

-To recruit workers from Tonga under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be registered as a Seasonal Worker Programme employer, Pacific Labour Scheme employer, or both.
-Otherwise, they must recruit workers through a labour hire firm or contractor that is a PALM scheme employer.
+To recruit workers from Tonga under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

 PALM scheme employers can recruit Tongan workers through the Ministry for Internal Affairs in Tonga.
 For more information contact the Overseas Employment Division by phone (+ 676 26820) or email (firstname.lastname@example.org).